 Checklist #1: 27 things your website should have on its homepage

-Our attention span is getting shorter; according to Microsoft, it’s down to eight seconds.
-That means you need to make it as easy as possible for your website visitor to find what they need, and fast!
+Our attention span is getting shorter.
+According to Microsoft, it’s now down to eight seconds!
+That means you need to make it as easy as possible for your website visitor to find what they need, and fast.
 Only include the most important pages in your navigation and avoid unusual, faddy, navigation styles which your target audience may not understand.

 A cluttered, busy, website will put your visitor off.
-A sense of space, coupled with foolproof navigation and relevant images, will put them at ease as well as help them find what they are looking for.
+A sense of space, coupled with foolproof navigation and relevant images, will put them at ease.
+It will also help them to find what they’re looking for.

 3. An explanation of what you do, and who you do it for